 Someone wise once said, “Life is about living in the moment, and the moment is all you have.”
-The wisdom from that sentence was the beginning of my own authentic awareness … awareness that all we truly have is right now, hence, the discovery of the business name Now Your Life.
+The wisdom from that sentence was the beginning of an authentic awareness… awareness that all we truly have is right now, hence, the discovery of the business name Now Your Life.

-That being said,… Hi!
-I’m Eric and it is wonderful to meet you!
+With that being said,… Hi!
+I’m Eric, and it is wonderful to meet you!

 Originally from the New England area, I am the youngest of three and considered the “old age” child.
-In fact, when arriving into this world, my family had a sign on our home entitled “The Four C’s” and soon after a “Plus One” sign was added… that “Plus One” being yours truly.
+Even when arriving into this world, my family had a sign on our home entitled “The Four C’s,” and soon after, a “Plus One” sign was added and “Plus One” being yours truly.

 My Beginnings In Theatre & Film